 |This game was never completed and/or given a public release.|

-As a result of this, keep in mind that the developers might have used or deleted some of the content featured here, had the game actually reached store shelves.
+As a result of this, keep in mind that the developers might have used or deleted some of the content featured here, had the game actually been released.

 Present in the Blue Shift directory is a map file called cam1.bsp.
 This is a short non interactive introductory cutscene, showing off the beginning of Barney Calhoun and Gordon Freeman's day prior to the incident.

 Note that the uploader was using his own custom models in this video while playing this map under the Steam version of Half-Life, for it would look a bit different if loaded under the ported Dreamcast engine (i.e., model stuttering).

-|Windows||Half-Life (Prototypes) • Half-Life: Opposing Force • Half-Life: Blue Shift • Half-Life: Source|
+|Windows||Half-Life (Prototypes) • Opposing Force (Prototypes) • Blue Shift • Source|

 |Arcade||Half-Life 2: Survivor|